osrf/gazebo_tutorials/gazebojs_pubsub/tutorial.md

 ## Project setup

-Also, because the code tries to connect to the running simulation server, launch Gazebo in a separate terminal (if it is not already running) and verify that the simulation is running (and Sim Time is increasing):

-    gazebo

 Unlike software packages that are installed once per machine, NodeJs packages like Gazebojs are installed inside each node project.
 Create a NodeJS project for this tutorial, and install a local copy of the gazebojs package with npm:

     mkdir gazeboJsPubSub